rahulpargi641/Sekiro-Fight-Console/README.md

    ![8](./Screenshots/8.png)

 ### Implementation
+    - To organize the code, C++ and OOP concepts have been employed.
+The implementation is divided into multiple files:

 #### Character.cpp:
     - Serves as the base class for all characters in the game.
     - Defines common attributes and behaviors shared by characters.
     - Includes virtual functions for specific actions like attacking and taking damage.